tc39/notes/es7/2016-05/may-24.md

 YK: Status quo of reality is none of the above, but there are real world requirements for it.

-AR: V8 is blocked on decision from this committee to ship.
+ARB: V8 is blocked on decision from this committee to ship.

 YK: PTC/STC or none of the above?
 If none, there's nothing to ship.

-AR: I don't think there will be consensus for such an option.
+ARB: I don't think there will be consensus for such an option.

 MS: Can we eliminate no tail calls?